polarislabsco/.github/profile/README.md

 ---

-# .exe Studios
+# ⭐ Polaris Labs

-Welcome to the official GitHub organization for **.exe Studios**.
+Welcome to the official GitHub organization for **Polaris Labs**.
 We are a premier FiveM development collective focused on pushing the boundaries of the CFX.re platform through high-performance scripting, immersive UI design, and robust backend architecture.

 ## 👑 The Founders

 .exe Studios was established by:

-* **Murderotica**
+* **.murderotica.**
-* **filo**
+* **blame.filo**

 ---